Wednesday of Week 2 of Lent – Gospel

 In the Gospel, Jesus takes his disciples aside to let them know what is going to happen to him.
 This is, in fact, the third time he has told them of this, and it is most detailed of the Passion predictions.
 For the first time, mention is made of being handed over to the Gentiles.
 The text follows Mark very closely, except where Mark says that Jesus will be killed, Matthew explicitly says ‘crucified’.

 In fact, they have still a lot to learn, as what follows clearly indicates.
 The mother of James and John approaches Jesus with a request, a typical mother’s request.
-In Mark’s gospel, it is the boys themselves who ask the favour.
-Why Matthew makes the mother ask is not clear.
+In Mark’s Gospel, it is the boys themselves who ask the favour.
+Why Matthew has the mother asking is not clear.
 There could be an allusion here to Bathsheba, wife of King David, seeking the kingdom for her son Solomon.
 Another possibility is that Matthew is more deferential to the disciples than Mark, who regularly shows up their failure to understand the meaning of Jesus’ teaching.

 Jesus asks her: